katemcg93/Data_Representation_Project_2022/README.md

   - Create/Modify/Delete Service

   ### User Details
 On the login page, the user is asked to enter their username and password, which is checked against a dictionary object called user in the flask_app file.
 The program first checks if the username is in the dictionary, then if the password is a match ,if so the user is authenticated and a session is initiated.
+The flask Sessions module is used to manage the session.

 There are three potential username/password combinations.
 The first two correspond to entries in the Owner database table, and the third is for the site owner, providing full edit access on all objects within the site.